Trump protesters rally at gay bar blocks from arena speech

-ORLANDO, Fla. — Opponents of President Donald Trump’s reelection announcement in Florida on Tuesday are launching their protests at a nearby gay bar where a mariachi band and a drag queen will perform in what they say is a juxtaposition of the president’s policies.
+ORLANDO, Fla. — Opponents of President Donald Trump’s reelection announcement Tuesday in Florida rebuked his administration’s policies at a rally outside a gay bar with performances by a mariachi band and a drag queen, speeches by a transgender woman and women who had abortions and the appearance of a 20-foot-high (6-meter-high) blimp of a scowling Trump in a diaper.

+“The goal is to get under his skin,” said Mark Offerman, the handler of the blimp known as “Baby Trump.”

+“Baby Trump” wasn’t the only helium-dependent iteration of the president at the rally.
+Lane Blackwell, who owns a clothing and swimwear store in Orlando, had manufactured 200 small balloons with Trump in a diaper and passed them out.

-Organizers of the “Win With Love Rally” said Trump’s announcement in Orlando Tuesday night is an affront to a city with a large Puerto Rican population and a visible gay community.
-Orlando is at the center of the Interstate 4 corridor, stretching from Tampa to Daytona Beach, which is considered the swingiest part of the nation’s largest swing state.
+Organizers of the “Win With Love Rally” said Trump’s announcement in Orlando on Tuesday night was an affront to a city with a visible gay community and a large Puerto Rican population.
+Orlando is at the center of the Interstate 4 corridor, stretching from Tampa to Daytona Beach, which is considered the swingiest part of the nation’s largest battleground state.

 Opponents blame the Republican president for holding up disaster aid to Puerto Rico over a feud with Democratic leaders on the island.
 The Trump administration also has moved to revoke newly won health care protections for transgender people, restrict their presence in the military , and withdraw federal guidance that trans students should be able to use bathrooms of their choice.

+“We’re fighting back against an administration that thinks we can be erased,” said Gina Duncan, a transgender activist in Orlando.
+“We won’t be erased.”

-The president’s announcement comes a week after the third-anniversary of the massacre of 49 people at the gay Pulse club, a turning point for Orlando community leaders in embracing ideas of diversity and tolerance, said Ida Eskamani, a protest organizer.
+The president’s reelection announcement comes a week after the third anniversary of the massacre of 49 people at the gay Pulse club, a turning point for Orlando community leaders in embracing ideas of diversity and tolerance, said Ida Eskamani, a protest organizer.
+The club closed after the shooting, and a planned memorial is in development on the site.

 “Orlando is such a bastion of hope and love and solidarity of marginalized people since Pulse and we have embraced that identity of who we are as a community,” Eskamani said.
 “We want to show the country that Trump’s brand of politics doesn’t work along the I-4 corridor.
 We are ready to win with love.”

-Note: This story has corrected the spelling of the Orlando Sentinel.
-The story summary has been corrected to show the rally was not at the former site of the nightclub Pulse but at another gay club.